sts10/radiation/README.md

 then hit enter.

-2. Now paste or type this into your terminal `ruby bin/runner.rb setup` and hit enter.
+**Step 2.** Now paste or type this into your terminal `ruby bin/runner.rb setup` and hit enter.

 You should be good to go!
 See the usage section below for how to use Radiation.

-**Note:** By default, Radiation creates your blog at `~/public_html/blog.html`.
+_Note:_ By default, Radiation creates your blog at `~/public_html/blog.html`.
 If you have a file called blog.html in your public_html directory, Radiation will overwrite it.
 So if it's important to you, back it up somewhere safe!

 Also, Radiation stores your blog posts in `~/posts`, so if you have a directory at `~/posts` make sure you either remove it or empty it before installing Radiation.